LGBTIQA Programs & Services

 Q&A (Queer & Ally) Training/Network

-See our calendar for upcoming Q&A Training/Network events.
-(If none are listed in near future, none are yet scheduled.
+, then none are yet scheduled.
 We rely on volunteer facilitators, and must coordinate their schedules with campus space availability--an ongoing process.)

 Those who complete both Q&A Levels 1 and 2 are invited to be a part of the Queer & Ally Network at DU, demonstrating an additional level of commitment to sexual orientation and gender identity/expression equity.

-History of Q&A at DU
+History at DU